ncsa/Delta_doc/docs/source/user_guide/visualization.rst

 VisIt
 --------

-`VisIt <https://visit-dav.github.io/visit-website/>`_ is an open source visualization and data analysis tool.
+`VisIt <https://visit-dav.github.io/visit-website/>`_ is an open-source visualization and data analysis tool.

 How to Use VisIt in Open OnDemand (OOD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~